 Have you ever wondered if there are seasons on the moon or if space tourism will ever become commonplace?
 So has Dr. Maggie Aderin-Pocock.
 In fact, she earned her nickname “Lunatic” because of her deep fascination for all things lunar.

-She begins with the basics, unpacking everything from the moon’s topography and composition to its formation and orbit around the Earth.
+Beginning with the basics, Aderin-Pocock unpacks everything from the moon’s topography and composition to its formation and orbit around the Earth.
 She travels back in time to track humanity’s relationship with the moon—beliefs held by ancient civilizations, the technology that allowed for the first moon landing, a brief history of moongazing, and how the moon has influenced culture throughout the years—and then to the future, analyzing the pros and cons of continued space travel and exploration.